OpenEvalProject/evals/manuscripts/elife-46564/v2/manuscript.md

 ## Abstract

-10.7554/eLife.46564.001 The chromosomal replication origin region ( ori ) of characterised bacteria is dynamically positioned throughout the cell cycle.
-In slowly growing Escherichia coli , ori is maintained at mid-cell from birth until its replication, after which newly replicated sister ori s move to opposite quarter positions.
+The chromosomal replication origin region (ori) of characterised bacteria is dynamically positioned throughout the cell cycle.
+In slowly growing Escherichia coli, ori is maintained at mid-cell from birth until its replication, after which newly replicated sister oris move to opposite quarter positions.
 Here, we provide an explanation for ori positioning based on the self-organisation of the Structural Maintenance of Chromosomes complex, MukBEF, which forms dynamically positioned clusters on the chromosome.
-We propose that a non-trivial feedback between the self-organising gradient of MukBEF complexes and the ori s leads to accurate ori positioning.
+We propose that a non-trivial feedback between the self-organising gradient of MukBEF complexes and the oris leads to accurate ori positioning.
 We find excellent agreement with quantitative experimental measurements and confirm key predictions.
-Specifically, we show that ori s exhibit biased motion towards MukBEF clusters, rather than mid-cell.
-Our findings suggest that MukBEF and ori s act together as a self-organising system in chromosome organisation-segregation and introduces protein self-organisation as an important consideration for future studies of chromosome dynamics.
+Specifically, we show that oris exhibit biased motion towards MukBEF clusters, rather than mid-cell.
+Our findings suggest that MukBEF and oris act together as a self-organising system in chromosome organisation-segregation and introduces protein self-organisation as an important consideration for future studies of chromosome dynamics.

 ## Introduction